-- UP2 plays in the order of the keys as played within each octave, but ascending octaves (when the RANGE is greater than 1) - DOWNE plays in the order of the keys as played within each octave, but descending octaves (when the RANGE is greater than 1) - U/D2 plays in the order of the keys as played within each octave, but ascending and then descending octaves (when the RANGE is greater than 1) - RAND plays the notes in random order.
+- UP2 plays in the order of the keys as played within each octave, but ascending octaves (when the RANGE is greater than 1) - DOWNE plays in the order of the keys as played within each octave, but descending octaves (when the RANGE is greater than 1) - U ́DZ plays in the order of the keys as played within each octave, but ascending and then descending octaves (when the RANGE is greater than 1) - RAND plays the notes in random order.

-PATTERN sets the timing pattern of the arpeggiator.
-From very fast 321 (48 per bar) to a very slow 1 (1 note per bar), with triplet, standard and dotted values.
-Values greater than 1 are a selection of preset patterns instead of regular timing invervals labelled from 1 to 1.
+pattern of the arpeggiator.
+From very fast [32] (48 per bar) to a very slow [1] (1 note per bar), with triplet, standard and dotted values.
+Values greater than 1 are a selection of preset patterns instead of regular timing invervals labelled from [7] to [7].